 - Is there an experience that you have had with the candidate that is particularly memorable to you?

-- What area of development would you encourage the candidate focus on?
+- What area of development would you encourage the candidate to focus on?

 - If you were going to provide advice on how to best guide this person what would it be?

 - Would you rehire or want to work with this individual again?
-If no, then why?
+If not, then why?

-- Is there anyone else you could recommend as a reference who might have seen him/her from a different angle?
+- Is there anyone else you could recommend as a reference who might have seen this person from a different angle?

 - Is there anything else about the candidate that you think it’s important for us to know before moving forward in the process?